Université Catholique de Lille

 Meal plans are not available, however, students have access to the University Restaurants located throughout Lille.

 Fall-semester Participants should be aware to avoid taking courses in the Faculty of Law, Faculty of Theology, Institute of Social Work, and HEI Engineering School, as these schools have exams in January that run past the start of the spring semester at Catholic U.

-Students planning to attend this program may wish to apply for the Benjamin Franklin Generation Study Abroad Scholarship.
 Additional scholarship options are listed on the Office of Education Abroad's scholarships webpage.

 Exchange Scholar programs at The Catholic University of America provide an immersive international experience for a limited number of highly qualified students.
 This exclusive opportunity enables students to study at a select group of prestigious universities worldwide.
 Exchange partner schools are selected on the basis of mission, academic excellence, dedication to internationalization, and a commitment to research.